 World Record Horse Time

 Trotting Nancy Hanks 2:051/4

 Trotting in race Martha Wilkes 2:091/2

 Pacing in race Flying Jib 2:07

-Yearling pace Belle Acton $2:22\frac{1}{2}$
+Yearling pace Belle Acton 2:221/2

 Two-year-old pace Online 2:16

 Three-year-old pace Manager 2:111/2

 Stallion pacer Direct 2:06

 Five-year-old stallion

 trotter Allerton 2:091/4

 Fastest living stallion Allerton 2:091/4

 Beside these, the kite track held the fastest yearling race record ever made east of California, the fastest three and four heat races ever trotted, the fastest four and five heat races ever paced, and several other world records of minor importance.
 "Where on the footstool of the Almighty," demanded The American Trotter, "is the course that can beat it?"

 Not content with this great showing the Independence Driving Park Association advertised a fall meeting to run from October 10 to November 5, 1892.
 Owners were urged to bring their horses to the "safest and fastest track in the world" to win money, to win races, and to obtain records.
 There seemed to be no limit to the operations of the enterprising owners of Rush Park.
 But sud-

+INDEPENDENCE - DRIVING - PARK - ASSN.

+LAST CHANCE IN 1892

+To Win Money, to Win Races, and to Obtain Records over the

+SAFEST AND FASTEST TRACK IN THE WORLD!

+Three Races Every Day for Four Consecutive Weeks.

-DRIVING - PARK - ASSN.
-To Win Money, to Win Races, and to Obtain Rec-ords over the SAFEST AND FASTEST TRACK IN THE WORLD!
-A Class Every Three or Four Days for Every Coli, Filly, Stallion, Mare and Gelding in America. is of the city, and Blectric Cars run directly by the ANCE IN 1892 It Costs Only Ten Dollars to Start in Each of These Races.
-If for Four Consecutive Wasks. entrance.
+A Class Every Three or Four Days for Every Colt, Filly, Stallion, Mare and Gelding in America.

+It Costs Only Ten Bollars to Start in Each of These Races.

+The Track is located within half a mile of the city, and Electric Cars run directly by the entrance.
 First-class hotel accommodations for all, and at reasonable rates.

-From The American Trotter, August 18, 1892 The Track is located within half a mi Three Races Every De LAST CE INDEPENDENCE - denly, in 1893, there came a sad reverse of fortune.
+From The American Trotter, August 18, 1892

+denly, in 1893, there came a sad reverse of fortune.

 It was not merely the panic of 1893 that stifled activity at Rush Park.
-A combination of circumstances - the popularity of the bicycle, the invention of the bicycle sulky, high stallion fees, overproduction, too many breeders who did not support the stakes and class races, lack of interest in light harness horses, the practice of owners bidding on the stock consigned by them to public sales, and the exorbitant prices demanded by trainers for working horses- had caused a pronounced reaction in the trotting business.
+A combination of circumstances - the popularity of the bicycle, the invention of the bicycle sulky, high stallion fees, overproduction, too many breeders who did not support the stakes and class races, lack of interest in light harness horses, the practice of owners bidding on the stock consigned by them to public sales, and the exorbitant prices demanded by trainers for working horses-had caused a pronounced reaction in the trotting business.
 The editor of The American Trotter cautioned his readers early in 1893 not to put all their money in horses unless they had considerable experience with them, for fortunes were easily lost by the over-enthusiastic.

-After Charley Williams left Independence a

-hundred citizens, who determined that the "Lexington of the North" should not crumble in ruins without an effort to save it, organized the Independence Driving Club, leased the kite track, opened generous stakes, and held races during the last week of August in 1894.
+After Charley Williams left Independence a hundred citizens, who determined that the "Lexington of the North" should not crumble in ruins without an effort to save it, organized the Independence Driving Club, leased the kite track, opened generous stakes, and held races during the last week of August in 1894.
 Meetings were held each year until 1899 and every purse was paid in full.
 The largest meet occurred in 1898 when the free gate system was adopted.
 But the good old days before the hard times did not return to Rush Park - the guiding hand of the master builder clearly had been lost.